KostantinRudenko/PageObjectFramework_Project-/README.md

 # PageObjectFramework_Project
 # What the project does? -
 This project performs different tests on Google's websides.
-# Why this project is usful? -
+# Why this project is useful? -
 The project is useful because it can perform a lot of tests once.
 # What libraries the project use?:
 The project use pytest(main library), selenium, webdriver_manager.
 It also use chromedriver.